info@sustainitsolutions.com +44 (0) 117 325 4168

 A huge but often overlooked component of good environmental practice for business, data is critical to effective and practical changes.
 Businesses can’t set targets and pull ideas for better environmental impact from thin air; data and current usage stats can create an awareness of areas to focus on and improve.
 By assessing where they currently stand in terms of environmental impact and use of resources, businesses can better plan and initiate impactful change.

 This is achievable with simple assessments of current data streams or through the use of specialised EHS (Environmental, Health, and Safety) software.
 This technology is used by businesses to manage all corporate sustainability data, compliance information, and activities.
-Learn more about this software and how it can benefit your business and environmental goals here.
-To find the right EHS for your business, check out our own tool (insert link once ready) developed to compare and rank EHS systems according to your business’ goals and budget.
+To find the right EHS for your business, speak to our consultants who can guide you to the right system according to your business’ goals and budget.

 When looking at business environmental data, some businesses may focus on just one aspect, such as water use, energy consumption, or even the use of printing, whereas others may do a total audit of all business practices and materials.
 Both strategies result in highlighted areas for improvement around a business.
 For example, when examining electricity use in the business premises, it may be found that lights are unnecessarily left on, so motion sensors and LED bulbs can be employed to reduce wasted energy.
 Or, by looking at spend on energy, a business may find that installing renewable energy solutions could save money and the environment in the long run.